rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 In this lab you learned how to:
 - [ ] Understand and use the TDSP to clearly define business goals and success criteria
-- [ ] Understand how to use a code-repository system with the Azure Machine Learning Workbench using the TDSP structure
+- [ ] Understand how to use a code-repository system with the Azure Machine Learning using the TDSP structure
 - [ ] Create an example environment
 - [ ] Use the TDSP and AMLS for data acquisition and understanding
 - [ ] Use the TDSP and AMLS for creating an experiment with a model and evaluation of models